HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.webview.md

 Webviews are just like iframes, which means that they can also run scripts.
 JavaScript is disabled in webviews by default, but it can easily re-enable by passing in the `enableScripts: true` option.

 Let's use a script to add a counter tracking the lines of source code our cat has written.
 Running a basic script is pretty simple, but note that this example is only for demonstration purposes.
-In practice, your webview should always disable inline scripts using a [[vs.1.7.#content-security-policy]]:
+In practice, your webview should always disable inline scripts using a [content-security-policy](#content-security-policy):

 ```ts
 import * as path from 'path';